-Item Part Audit Criteria Documentation Reference Compliance Rating 5.10 Internal Audit (9.2) 5.11 are conducted at planned intervals to determine: An internal audit was carried out by Watpac H.O. on 18/06/19.
+Item Part Audit Criteria Documentation Reference Compliance Rating 5.10 Internal Audit (9.2) 5.11 9.2 The Contractor has ensured that internal audits of the EMS are conducted at planned intervals to determine: a. whether it conforms to planned arrangements for environmental management including the requirements of the Standard b. whether it has been properly implemented and is maintained An internal audit was carried out by Watpac H.O. on 18/06/19.
 No further internal audits, but maintains weekly WHSE Inspections.
 Will have a Quality audit Wednesday in late December 2020.
 Y 5.12 Manage ment Review (9.3) 5.13 9.3 Top management reviews the EMS at planned intervals to ensure its continuing suitability, adequacy and effectiveness.
 Reviews include assessing opportunities for improvement and the need for changes to the EMS, including the environmental policy and environmental objectives and targets.
 Happens at a Head Office level.
 Evidence not available onsite NA 6.0 Improve ement (10.0) 6.1 Nonconf formity, corrective and preventive action (10.2) 6.2 10.2 Procedures are in place for: a. identifying and correcting nonconformities and taking actions to mitigate their environmental impacts b. investigating nonconformities, determining their causes and taking actions in order to avoid their recurrence c. evaluating the need for actions to prevent nonconformities or avoid their occurrence d. recording the results of corrective and preventive actions taken e. reviewing the effectiveness of corrective and preventive actions Sighted Non-Conformance Register N206-FRM-003 Rev.01 (last one printed in May 2020).
 Register has actions for quality, safety environmental issues e.g. item WTPC-NCR-000023 refers to sedimentation controls requiring rectification, dated 8/7/19.
 Action closed out.
 Last Non-conformance was raised on the 6/6/2020.
 NCs 11 and 12 have been closed.
 Has the same non-conformance register.
 Latest was raised on 25/11/2020, however that was not environmental related.
 Y 6.3 10.2 Any necessary changes arising from corrective and preventive actions are reflected in the EMS documentation.
 None triggered by environmental NCRs.
 Reviews would be made as required.
 NA